 Upstream companies focused on optimization can achieve new operational insights by utilizing a varied set of data.
 Midstream companies seeking new commercial opportunities and higher network integrity will realize a significant benefit by building a data-driven infrastructure.
 Downstream players will be able to boost up their revenues by expanding their visibility into the hydrocarbon supply chain.

-The upstream industry loses approximately $8 billion per year due to NPT (Non-Productive Time) as the engineers occupy 70 % of their time in searching for and manipulating data.
-On the other hand, the growing need to expand the scope of data is restricted by companiesâ€™ weak data-management capabilities.
-There are ample opportunities for upstream oil and gas companies by which they can improve operational performance via advanced analytics, but weak data management is preventing the progress for many.
+The upstream industry approximately loses around $8 billion per year due to NPT (Non-Productive Time) as the engineers occupy 70 % of their time in searching and manipulating data.
+On the other hand, the growing need to expand the scope of data is restricted by companiesâ€™ weak data-management abilities.

-Avoiding shutdowns is critical to increasing refinery output.
 Ineffective maintenance practices result in unscheduled downtime which costs global refiners an average $60 billion additional operational cost per year.
 Hence, oil refineries require a proper maintenance system that can help them to prevent unexpected machine breakdown.

-Typically, refiners preschedule schedule maintenance for individual units or for the entire refinery to allow inspection coordination and repair activities and to plan for alternative equipment arrangement.
+Typically, refiners preschedule maintenance for individual units or for the entire refinery to modify inspection coordination, repair activities, and to plan for alternative equipment arrangement.
 Refineries routinely pull individual equipment into workstations for inspection and overhaul, without having much information about the equipmentâ€™s expected condition.
 But now, smart devices (IoT Sensors), advanced wireless mesh networks (Network) combined with open communication protocols (Standards), and device and asset management analytics (Augmented Intelligence) are driving a shift to condition-based predictive maintenance strategies.